 Item Description Mask Shows which mask has been selected (for the Mask Hits measurement, the mask selection is performed as part of measurement configuration rather than plot configuration).
 Horizontal Scale Auto Scale When checked, causes the horizontal scale to be adjusted automatically.
 Resolution Manually sets the horizontal resolution, when Auto Scale is unchecked.
 Superimpose Reference Clock Eye (if available) When checked, superimposes DQS eye onto the data eye diagram.
-Ref Clock Alignment Determines how an eye diagram is positioned on the plot.
-The position is determined by the eye reference point, which is the location of overlapping recovered or explicit clock edge locations.
-Typically, the eye is located so that waveform edges are approximately at 25% and 75% of the width of the diagram.
-This ensures that the eye opening is centered on the plot facilitating cursor measurements and mask testing.
+Ref Clock Alignment Determines how an eye diagram is positioned or The position is determined by the eye reference which is the location of overlapping recovered or clock edge locations.
+Typically, the eye is locate waveform edges are approximately at 25% and width of the diagram.
+This ensures that the eye centered on the plot facilitating cursor measuren mask testing.
 Auto Determines the alignment property automatically.
 Eye diagram is aligned automatically.
 Auto is typically equivalent to Left.